devops · 8 read

 Frequently Asked Questions

-Can I use these pipeline examples with private repositories?
+Can I use GitHub Actions pipelines with private repositories?

 Yes.
-All examples work with private repos.
-GitHub Actions provides 2,000 free minutes/month for private repos on free tier, 3,000 on Pro.
+Every example here works with private repos.
+GitHub Actions includes 2,000 free minutes per month for private repositories on the free tier and 3,000 on Pro; public repos are unlimited.

-Should I use matrix builds in my pipeline example?
+Do I need matrix builds in my pipeline?

-Only if you need to test multiple versions.
-For most projects, testing one version is fine.
-Add matrix builds when you support multiple Node/Python/PHP versions.
+Only if you support multiple language or OS versions.
+For most projects, testing one version is fine and keeps the pipeline fast.
+Add a matrix when you must verify, say, Node 18, 20, and 22 in parallel.

 How do I migrate from Jenkins to GitHub Actions?

-Start with a simple example.
-Recreate your most critical pipeline first.
-Run both in parallel for a week, then switch.
-Don't try to migrate everything at once.
+Start with one simple workflow and recreate your most critical pipeline first.
+Run both systems in parallel for about a week to confirm parity, then switch.
+Migrating everything at once is the most common way the move goes wrong.

 Bottom Line